Foreign Intelligence Service (Azerbaijan)

 The Foreign Intelligence Service of Azerbaijan (Azərbaycan Respublikasının Xarici Kəşfiyyat Xidməti) is one of the special services of Azerbaijan.
-The main goal of the Foreign Intelligence Service is to increase the effectiveness of the activities of special services, as well as to improve the structure of state administration.
+The main goal of the Foreign Intelligence Service is to increase the effectiveness of the activities of special services, as well as to improve the structure of the state administration.
 The head of the Foreign Intelligence Service is Colonel General Orkhan Sultanov.

 History

-The service was established by decree of the Ilham Aliyev, President of the Republic, dated December 14, 2015, to replace the Ministry of National Security & help the Azerbaijan Armed Forces in a future war against Armenia.
-Resolution number 360, "On Amendments to Certain Resolutions of the Cabinet of Ministers of the Republic of Azerbaijan" was adopted by Cabinet of Ministers in September 2016.
-The former Ministry of National Security is divided into two state services—State Security Service and Foreign Intelligence Service.
+The service was established by decree of the President of Azerbaijan, Ilham Aliyev, dated December 14, 2015, to replace the Ministry of National Security and help the Azerbaijan Armed Forces in a future war against Armenia.
+Resolution number 360, "On Amendments to Certain Resolutions of the Cabinet of Ministers of the Republic of Azerbaijan" was adopted by the Cabinet of Ministers in September 2016.
+The former Ministry of National Security was divided into two state services, "State Security Service" and "Foreign Intelligence Service".
 President Ilham Aliyev signed a decree on the establishment of the emblem of the Foreign Intelligence Service in the spring of 2017.

 An order to approve the state program for improving the activities of the Foreign Intelligence Service of the Azerbaijan Republic for 2017–2021 was signed by the president in December 2017.